What We Do

 Peyton in the Grand Tetons on a one-month survival trip.
 Her legacy continues to change tomorrow for young survivors.

 Whether you help through monetary donations, volunteering your time, or spreading our mission through word-of-mouth, thank you.
 We couldn't accomplish our goals without the help of supporters like you.
 We have awarded $90,000 in scholarships.
-Our goal is to reach $100,000 in 2019.
+This total is expected to reach $110,000 by June of 2020.

 Thank you for making our Diamond Anniversary Wine & Cheese Tasting a huge success!